 Results are shown in \cref{fig:3}\textbf{c}.
-Each curve represents the value of the acquisition fairness as a function of the starting year $t_0$, for different values of the fraction of individuals to be reached $i_\mathrm{end}$.
+Each curve represents the acquisition fairness as a function of the starting year $t_0$, for different values of the fraction of individuals to be reached $i_\mathrm{end}$.
 The dashed line at $AF = 1$ shows the fair condition, i.e., the final fraction of women reached is equal to the fraction of women present in the network at that time.
-In general, the acquisition fairness is significantly below the fair condition, which means that the women reached by the knowledge flow are less than expected.
-This is especially pronounced for those who acquire knowledge at the early stages of the contagion: For instance, when a process starts in 1980, among the first 1\% of informed individuals women are on average 25\% less than expected.
+In general, the acquisition fairness is considerably below the fair condition, which means that women reached by the knowledge flow are less than expected.
+This is especially pronounced for those who acquire knowledge at the early stages of the contagion: For instance, when a process starts in 1980, women are on average 25\% less than expected among the first 1\% of informed individuals.
 Such result can have far-reaching implications, as acquiring knowledge early in time can generate competitive advantages that eventually exacerbate gender disparities.
 Besides early acquisition, the larger the fraction of individuals reached, the closer we get to the fair condition $AF = 1$.
-In addition, we note that the acquisition fairness has a nontrivial dependence on the starting year.
-While we observe a U-shaped trend between 1970 and 1990, we note a decreasing trend afterwards, which questions whether the simple increase in the number of women is sufficient to reduce gender differences in physics \cite{huang2020historical}.
+In addition, we note that the acquisition fairness has a non-trivial dependence on the starting year.
+While we observe a U-shaped trend between 1970 and 1990, we note a decreasing trend afterwards, which supports the previous literature questioning whether the simple increase in the number of women is sufficient to reduce gender differences in physics \cite{neuhauser2023improving}.